Voros McCracken

 Robert "Voros" McCracken (born August 17, 1971, Chicago) is an American baseball sabermetrician.
-"Voros" (vörös in hungarian = red in english) is a nickname from his partial Hungarian heritage.
+"Voros" is a nickname from his partial Hungarian heritage and translates to "red" in English.
 He is widely recognized for his pioneering work on Defense Independent Pitching Statistics (DIPS).

 DIPS

 McCracken first published his ideas about DIPS in 1999 on the rec.sports.baseball newsgroup on Usenet.
 He also effectively named the new concept of "defense independent pitching" with that publication: "I've been working on a pitching evaluation tool and thought I'd post it here to get some feedback.
 I call it 'Defensive Independent Pitching' and what it does is evaluate a pitcher base[d] strictly on the statistics his defense has no ability to affect...".

 His findings implied that major league pitchers had little control over the outcome of balls put into play against them and specifically that the percentage of balls put into play against a particular pitcher that fell for hits did not correlate across seasons.
 This implied that elements beyond the pitcher's control, including defense, ballpark, weather and randomness, had significant effects upon his performance.

 McCracken's "Pitchers and Defense: How Much Control Do Hurlers Have?" was published on the Baseball Prospectus website in 2001 and was picked up on by baseball researchers and ESPN baseball writer and analyst Rob Neyer.
 After explaining McCracken's findings, including reporting some of his own calculations from the previous years' pitching statistics and describing the aspects of DIPS that were most original, Neyer concluded: "And it seems to me that anyone who wants to project pitcher performance should read McCracken's article, because it'll blow your mind."
 In his book The Numbers Game, Alan Schwarz writes that McCracken told him “all hell broke loose” after Neyer's column appeared.
 He received nearly 2,000 emails in the next couple of days and thousands more in the ensuing months.

 Sabermetrician Craig Wright agreed that hit rate is not as heavily influenced by the pitcher as is commonly believed, but at the same time concluded "... some [pitchers] emphasize pitches that are tough to hit sharply enough to get your share of hits on balls in play.
 I don't think the latter is a primary way for pitchers to distinguish themselves from others, but I do believe it is a more significant factor for some groups than others."
 He specifically cited two groups, knuckleball pitchers and flyball pitchers, as examples of those who tend to allow fewer hits on balls in the field of play.

 Subsequent independent research by Phil Birnbaum, Clifford Blau and Tom Tippett confirmed Wright's findings, but Wright still praises McCracken as "... 'the' guy who really got people to understand that most folks overestimate the pitcher's ability to influence the number of hits that result from balls batted into the field of play."